 Teaching is my passion.
 As a teacher with 7+ years experience teaching chemistry labs ranging from physical, analytical, and general chemistry at the undergrad level and a full year teaching chemistry at the high school level, I have a vast amount of experience from which to draw upon.
 My Masters thesis included a significant amount of physics knowledge, and all of these topics require a great deal of math as well.
 I specialize in the STEM fields- science, technology, engineering, and math.
 My time teaching high school also included one-on-one experience with students who have special education needs, and I have found that communication with parents is essential.
 It is my hope that I can continue to help others learn and introduce them to the exciting world of math and science.

-John Carroll University - BS, Chemistry
+Undergraduate Degree: John Carroll University - Bachelor of Science, Chemistry

-Florida International University - MS, Analytical Chemistry
+Graduate Degree: Florida International University - Master of Science, Analytical Chemistry

 What is your teaching philosophy?